gary-archer/oauth.mobilesample.ios/README.md

 ## Local Development Quick Start

 Open the app in XCode and ensure that the provisioning profile at `Security/BasicMobileAppProfile` is selected.\
-The run the app on an emulator, to trigger an OpenID Connect login flow using the AppAuth pattern.\
+The run the app on a simulator, to trigger an OpenID Connect login flow using the AppAuth pattern.\
 The login runs in the system browser using an `AsWebAuthenticationSession` window.\
 This ensures that the app cannot access the user's credentials: